felker/cuda-aware-mpi-example/README.md

 https://docs.nvidia.com/hpc-sdk/compilers/hpc-compilers-user-guide/index.html

-They work in conjunction with an assembler, linker, libraries and header files on your target system, and include a CUDA toolchain, libraries and header files for GPU computing.
+They (`nvc++`, `nvc`, `nvfortran` compilers) work in conjunction with an assembler, linker, libraries and header files on your target system, and include a CUDA toolchain, libraries and header files for GPU computing.

 Rather, all of these details are implicit in the programming model and are managed by the NVIDIA HPC SDK Fortran, C⁠+⁠+ and C compilers.
 GPU programming with CUDA extensions gives you access to all NVIDIA GPU features and full control over data management and offloading of compute-intensive loops and kernels.